 - Potential to reapply for renewal throughout the lifespan of the camper

 *Available to applicants enrolled in the Full Support Program.
 Not available to those in the Partial Support Program

 What are the QUALIFICATIONS of a successful Campership applicant?

 - Camper Applicant will be a minimum of 10 years old by June 1st of camp year

 - Camper Applicant will be able to be away from home for up to 4 weeks

-- Camper Applicant will be able to contribute in positive ways to the camp community and will have strong potential to thrive from the opportunity to develop personal skills, social skills and environmental awareness.
+- Camper Applicant will have strong potential to thrive in a 2-4 week residential camp program that develops personal skills, social skills and environmental awareness.

 - Camper Applicant must reside in the contiguous United States of America.

 What is a MENTOR and why does the Campership applicant need one?

 The JACF Campership Mentor is a person who assists a Campership Applicant and their Family as they complete the JACF Campership Application for camp funding.
 The Mentor actively supports the Camper and their Family through the process of enrolling and preparing to attend Camp.
 Mentors may be veteran volunteers for the foundation that have worked in a particular region of the country, personnel within a partnering youth services agency or school or a person selected by the Camper who is willing to become a volunteer for the John Austin Cheley Foundation.
 Click HERE to view the Mentor Guidelines.